 Tips To Manage Heart Palpitations

-Struggling with palpitations at the moment is overwhelming, and there are ways to handle it.
+Struggling with palpitations in the moment is overwhelming, and there are ways to handle it.
 The top three methods to managing heart palpitations are:

 - reducing your stress levels